Transferring Learning Trajectories of Neural Networks: Introduction

 In this paper, motivated by these observations, we make the first attempt to leverage such similarity between independent training processes for efficient training.
 In particular, we introduce a novel problem called {\it learning transfer problem}, which aims to reduce training costs for seemingly duplicated training runs on the same dataset, such as model ensemble or knowledge distillation, by transferring a learning trajectory for one initial parameter to another one without actual training.
 The problem statement is informally stated as follows:

-\paragraph{Learning transfer problem {\normalfont (informal)}.} {\it Suppose that a learning trajectory $(\theta_\source^0, \cdots, \theta_\source^T)$ is given for an initial parameter $\theta_\source^0$.
-Given another initial parameter $\theta_\transf^0$, how can we synthesize the learning trajectory $(\theta_\transf^0,\cdots,\theta_\transf^T)$ for the given initialization $\theta_\transf^0$? } To tackle this problem, as illustrated in Figure~\ref{figure:transfer learning trajectory}, we take an approach to transform the source trajectory $(\theta_\source^0, \cdots, \theta_\source^T)$ by an appropriate permutation symmetry like the previous works in LMC.
-In Section~\ref{section:learning transfer}, we formulate the learning transfer problem in a mathematically rigorous way, and then we derive a theoretically-grounded algorithm to approximately solve it.
-We also develop practical techniques to reduce the storage and computational cost in our derived method.
-In Section~\ref{section:experiments}, first we empirically demonstrated that learning trajectories can be successfully transferred between different random or pre-trained initial parameters (Section~\ref{section:experiments:learning transfer}).
-Next we further confirmed that the transferred parameters can indeed accelerate the convergence in the subsequent training (Section~\ref{section:experiments:acceleration}).
-Finally, we empirically analyze the mode connectivity properties of the transferred parameters.
-We observed that, while the transferred parameter tends to be linearly mode connected to the source parameter $\theta_\source^T$, the transferred parameter and the one actually trained from $\theta_\transf^0$ are linearly connected only when the permutation is obtained by matching the source trajectory and the actually trained trajectory (Section~\ref{section:experiments:mode connectivity}).
+\paragraph{Learning transfer problem {\normalfont (informal)}.} {\it Suppose that a source learning trajectory $(\theta_\source^0, \cdots, \theta_\source^T)$ is given for some initial parameter $\theta_\source^0$.
+Given another initial parameter $\theta_\transf^0$, called target initialization, how can we synthesize the learning trajectory $(\theta_\transf^0,\cdots,\theta_\transf^T)$ for $\theta_\transf^0$ efficiently? } To tackle this problem, as illustrated in Figure~\ref{figure:transfer learning trajectory}, we take an approach to transform the source trajectory $(\theta_\source^0, \cdots, \theta_\source^T)$ by an appropriate permutation symmetry $\pi$ as in the previous works of LMC.
+In Section~\ref{section:learning transfer}, we formulate the learning transfer problem as a non-linear optimization problem for $\pi$.
+We also investigate how much the source trajectory for $\theta_\source^0$ can be transformed close to the target trajectory for $\theta_\transf^0$ by the optimal $\pi$, both theoretically and empirically.
+We then derive a theoretically-grounded algorithm to approximately solve it, and also develop practical techniques to reduce its storage and computational cost.
+Since our final algorithm requires only several tens of gradient computations and lightweight linear optimization in total, we can transfer a given source trajectory very efficiently compared to training from scratch.
+In Section~\ref{section:experiments}, first we empirically demonstrate that learning trajectories can be successfully transferred between two random or pre-trained initializations, which leads to non-trivial accuracy without direct training (Section~\ref{section:experiments:learning transfer}).
+Next we further confirmed that the transferred parameters can indeed accelerate the convergence in their subsequent training (Section~\ref{section:experiments:acceleration}).
+Finally, we investigate what properties the transferred parameters inherit from the target initializations (Section~\ref{section:what is being inherited}).
+Surprisingly, we observed that, even when the source trajectory is trained from poorly generalizing pre-trained initialization $\theta_\source^0$ and thus inherits poor generalization, the one transferred to more generalizing initialization $\theta_\transf^0$ inherits better generalization from $\theta_\transf^0$.